-More creative ways to yank you from blissful slumber into a jarring noise and bustle of the world:
+More creative ways to yank you out of a blissful slumber into a jarring noise and bustle of this world:

 Alarm-clock Ring for the couple: let's say you need to wake up at a different time from your spouse - you let the ring charge and put it on when going to sleep.
 The rings will start vibrating at a certain time, waking you up. (more info)

-Is alarm on the left is very easy to shut off - just smash it!
-The whole clock is one big button.... satisfying.
-If you dislike such violence, there is a "Glo Pillow" that will simulate sunrise to gently wake you up - more info
+The alarm clock shown on the left is very easy to shut off - just smash it!
+The whole clock is one big button.... which is very satisfying.
+If you dislike such displays of violence, there is a "Glo Pillow" that will simulate sunrise to gently wake you up - more info

 Alarm clock carpet... and probably the most unforgiving alarm clock of all: "Three minutes after it goes off without having you turn it off, it will start to make random phone calls from your cell phone." -

-The fastest clock in the world can be seen here, which aptly demonstrated the idea how swiftly the time moves - "on a scale millions of time smaller than most of us perceive".
+The fastest clock in the world can be seen here, which aptly demonstrated the idea how swiftly the time moves - "on a scale millions of times smaller than most of us perceive".